emailhippo/whois-developers-dev/source/index.html.md

 ## Service reliability
-Reliability of your systems is important to you and your clients.
-You can be sure that we won’t let you down when you use our services in your business applications.
+<a id="servicereliability"></a>
+Like you, we care about the reliability of our services.

-By using the latest, distributed cloud-based systems, we give deliver fast response times together with an enterprise-grade uptime of more than 99.9%.
+By using the latest, distributed cloud-based systems, we deliver fast response times together with an enterprise-grade uptime of more than 99.9%.

 ### About our infrastructure
 We operate three data centers geographically dispersed as follows: